GLOBAL MARKETS-Shares drop, gold surges as investors scurry for safety

 SYDNEY, Feb 24 (Reuters) - Global shares and oil slid on Monday while safe-haven gold surged as the spread of the coronavirus outside China darkened the outlook for world growth with infections and deaths rising in South Korea, Italy and the Middle East.

+The large spike in Italian cases has especially rattled investors on concerns about the potential for the virus to spread deeper into Europe and cause economic disruption there.

+The selloff in Asian markets and U.S. and European stock futures on Monday was financial markets' first reaction to the weekend news, which analysts described as game-changing developments in the outbreak.

-South Korea put the country on high alert while the number of infections jumped to over 700 and deaths rose to seven.
+South Korea put the country on high alert while the number of infections jumped to 763 and deaths rose to seven.
 In Italy, officials said a third person infected with the flu-like virus had died, while the number of cases jumped to above 150 from just three before Friday.

 Iran, which announced its first infections last week, said it had confirmed 43 cases and eight deaths, with most of the infections in the Shi'ite Muslim holy city of Qom.
 Saudi Arabia, Kuwait, Iraq, Turkey and Afghanistan imposed travel and immigration restrictions on the Islamic Republic.